rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: LDA projects the data onto a lower-dimensional space that maximizes the separation between different classes.

+**Cost Function**: The cost function used is the ratio of the between-class variance to the within-class variance, which LDA maximizes.

 **Example**: Reducing the dimensionality of malware detection features to improve classification accuracy.
 LDA can help identify the most discriminative features for distinguishing between different types of malware.

 ##### Recursive Feature Elimination (RFE)
 **When to Use**: Use RFE when you need to select the most important features for a given model.

 **How It Works**: RFE recursively removes the least important features and builds the model repeatedly until the desired number of features is reached.

+**Cost Function**: The cost function used is based on the performance of the model with different subsets of features, typically evaluated using a metric like accuracy or mean squared error.

 **Example**: Selecting the most relevant features for predicting the likelihood of a data breach.
 RFE can help identify the key factors that contribute to security incidents, improving model performance and interpretability.